 With the atmosphere inside having lost all remnants of its previous charm, I exited into the now scorching sunshine.
 From here we strolled to the southern side of the Taj, home to especially fine views over the muddied waters of The Yamuna.
-Resting on the long, stone wall that spanned the back of the compound, I spent some time gazing down at the river life below.
+Resting on the long, stone wall that spanned the back of the compound, I spent some time observing the river life below.

-Off in the distance an old woman bent down at the water’s edge with a wicker basket full of dirty laundry.
+An old woman bent down at the water’s edge with a wicker basket full of dirty laundry.
 Some way to her right, two young boys busied away loading a mountain of fruit onto a feeble looking boat.
-Then came the sound of giggling schoolgirls spinning stones into the water.
-All three of them in white, pristine, school uniforms.
+Then came the sound of giggling girls spinning stones into the water.
+All three of them in white, pristine school uniforms.
 Totally wrapped up in the scene, I almost jumped out of my skin when a harsh finger dug into my shoulder.
 “Yamuna River… long… mystic… goddess”.
 It was definitely time to go.

-‘‘Good’’ he said, pulling up a chair and joining me on the porch as I finished off my cup of chai.
+‘‘Good’’ he said, pulling up a chair to join me on the porch as I finished my cup of chai.
 Placed somewhere in his early to mid thirties, Guddu was as skinny as a rake, with a full head of sweeping jet-black hair that was clearly his pride and joy.
 Moreover, like many Indian men, he was the owner of a well-groomed paintbrush moustache.
 Which added just a touch of Bollywood to his otherwise run-down demeanour.

 “Same same but different” he croaked, eyes slanted through a cloud of smoke.

-We sat in silence for a bit.
-Me sifting through my photos of the Taj, he rolling a giant spliff.
-If a national casting call had been announced for an Indian version of Happy Days, Guddu would have been a strong contender for the part of The Fonz.
-“Same same but different” he croaked, eyes slanted through a cloud of smoke.
 “Sorry?”
-I said, looking up from my camera.
+I replied, looking up from my camera.
 Smiling to himself knowingly, he merely raised a hand to one of the porch´s crumbling walls.
-Following the curling wisps of rising smoke, my eyes met the fading letters written in peeling paint:
+Following the curling wisps of rising smoke, my eyes met the faded letters written in peeling paint:

 Hotel Shahjahan: Same Same But Different.

 “Yes”, said Guddu with a considered drawl.
-“In some way we like many hotel, food… laundry… bed.
+“In some way we like many hotel.
+Food… laundry… bed.
 But we give no hassle… we respect… we…”.
-Having possibly lost interest, his voice trailed off as he stared vaguely out into the road.
-Snapping back into life a few minutes later, he told me that he’d seen “many” travellers come and go over the years.
+Having possibly lost interest, Guddu’s voice trailed off and he stared vaguely out into the road.
+Snapping back into life a few minutes later, he told me that he’d seen many travellers come and go over the years.
 And that as a result of these experiences, he’d learned that there were “good people” and “bad people”.
 Luckily I was deemed “good”, which entitled me to a puff on his spliff and a complimentary banana shake.
 I accepted both.

 Same Same But Different, a short story from India.